• +91 7821055537, +91 9982201414

 Step 2: Define the Game Concept

-• What are the upgrades? (tools, workers, buildings, boosts)
+• The upgrades (tools, workers, buildings, boosts)

 • Will there be prestige mechanics or rebirth loops?